openlab-at-city-tech/openlab/wp-content/plugins/search-filter/readme.txt

 You will find 'Search & Filter' menu in your WordPress admin panel.

-For basic usage, you can also have a look at the [plugin homepage](http://www.designsandcode.com/447/wordpress-search-filter-plugin-for-taxonomies/) or refer to the `Search & Filter` menu in your Wordpress admin panel.
+For basic usage, you can also have a look at the [documentation](https://free.searchandfilter.com/) or refer to the `Search & Filter` menu in your Wordpress admin panel.

 == Frequently Asked Questions ==

 = How can I xxxxx ? =

-The documentation has been updated to include examples almost all configurable options with screenshots - please refer to the [Search & Filter Docs](http://docs.designsandcode.com/search-filter/).
+The documentation has been updated to include examples almost all configurable options with screenshots - please refer to the [Search & Filter Docs](https://free.searchandfilter.com/).

 == Screenshots ==